-- What are some of Google Analytics’ limitations in this area?
+- What are some of Google Analytics’ limitations as a B2B IP tracker tool?

-- What is B2B IP tracking software for web visitor tracking and why might you want it?
+- What is B2B IP tracking software for web visitor tracking?

 - Who are some of the main software vendors in this product category?

-Products such as Leadfeeder, LeadLander, Lead Forensics, CommuniGator, WhoIsVisiting, VisitorTrack (by netFactor), Clickback, Visual Visitor and others have cropped up to answer this need.
+Products such as Leadfeeder, LeadLander, Lead Forensics, CommuniGator, WhoIsVisiting, VisitorTrack (by netFactor), Clickback, KickFire, Visual Visitor, and others have also cropped up to answer this need.

 They all use some variation of the terminology noted above when describing their software capabilities.

 Armed with better insights into B2B website users, sales staff can engage new prospects in a timely way, moving them more quickly into the sales funnel for qualifying and closing.

-That’s the theory and the basic sales pitch from the software vendors.
+That’s the theory and the basic sales pitch from the B2B IP tracking vendors.

 Google Analytics B2B IP Tracking Features

-Right out of the box, Google Analytics (GA) can identify *some* of the organizations visiting your website.
-We have the Service Provider and Network Domain dimensions in Google Analytics to thank for that.
-And of course, GA is free for most users, so that’s a big plus too.
+GA can identify *some* of the organizations visiting your website.
+We have the Service Provider and Network Domain dimensions in GA to thank for that.
+And of course, GA is free for most users, so that’s a very big plus.

-Where do we find visitor tracking data in GA?
+Where do we find visitor tracking data in analytics?

 The easiest way is to go straight to the Audience >> Technology >> Network report.

-GA does its own IP lookup to attach the Service Provider and Network Domain dimensions to the user and session data it collects.
-In many cases, these dimensions appear as specific internet service providers with names we recognize (Verizon, Comcast, ATT, etc., in the US).
+GA formerly did its own internal IP lookup to attach the Service Provider and Network Domain dimensions to the user and session data it collects.
+In many cases, these dimensions would appear as specific internet service providers with names we recognize (Verizon, Comcast, ATT, etc., in the US).